ERNICommunity/iof-configuration-service/README.md

 ## starting the application
 - run 'java -jar configuration-0.1.0'
+- make sure the file "iof_configuration.json" is in the same directory as the jar file (the configurations are stored in that file)
 - the service will be available under 'localhost:8080'

 ## Adding new configurations